Everything about Scaling

 Horizontal scaling works differently for each server type, and is only available if you have deployed using your cloud provider.

-To scale up your web servers, start by adding a load balancer to your stack, which will distribute traffic to your servers.
-Next, from your stack detail page, click the link to your web server group (eg. Docker server).
-To add a web server, click Scale up in the top right corner, select your desired server size and quantity, and click Scale up.
-Your new server(s) will automatically be added to the load balancer after they have completed provisioning and deployment, ready to serve traffic.
++ sign in the top right corner of the server group, select your desired server size and quantity, and click Add.
+Your new server(s) will automatically be added to the cluster after they have completed provisioning and deployment, ready to serve traffic.

-If you are using AWS, you will also have the option to scale your servers to different Availability Zones within your region.
+If you are using AWS, you will also have the option to scale your servers to different Availability Zones within your region using the

 You can scale your database servers through database replication, or Elasticsearch through sharding.
 See our database management section for more information.